PainDe0Mie/retoken/README.md

 Which modules to install?
 - Discord, requests, asyncio, bs4 and argparse.

 Need help ?
-Watch the tutorial:
+Watch the tutorial (The video is only french):
 Bread video.